afifshowkathali/iot/README.md

 * Improving quality and capability of the drivers for supported boards.
 * Implementations for additional boards.
-* [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
+* [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays, and other components.
 * Request a device binding or protocol that you need for your project ([file an issue](https://github.com/dotnet/iot/issues)).
 * Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).